alistratov/bit-permutation/docs/index.md

 * [References](references.md)
 * [License](license.md)

+---

+## Use cases

+Typical scenarios where **bit-permutation** is helpful:

+- **Obfuscating database IDs**
+  Hide predictable, auto-incrementing identifiers by mapping them through a reversible permutation of bits.
+This prevents outsiders from easily inferring how many records exist or guessing other valid IDs.

+- **Generating deterministic pseudo-random IDs**
+  Create identifiers that look random but are always reversible to their original values.
+Useful for lightweight obfuscation where cryptographic strength is not required.

+- **Reversible integer encoding**
+  Transform integers into new bit patterns for educational demos, reversible hashing, or simple obfuscation in data pipelines.

+---

 ## Disclaimer
 !!! warning ""
-    1. **Not intended for cryptographic use**: this module is not designed or intended for use in cryptography.
-The algorithms and functions provided do not offer the security guarantees required for cryptographic applications.
+1. **Not intended for cryptographic use**: this module does not provide the guarantees required for cryptographic applications.
-    1. **Not suitable for highly loaded applications**: the module is not optimized for performance in highly loaded or real-time environments.
-It should not be used in scenarios where performance and efficiency are critical.
-See also the [Performance considerations](#performance-considerations) section.
+2. **Not suitable for highly loaded applications**: performance is acceptable for many tasks but not optimized for real-time or heavy workloads.
+See [Performance considerations](#performance-considerations).
-    1. **Not for mathematical applications**: although the module provides functions for checking permutation properties, it is not intended for rigorous mathematical applications.
-The functionality may be useful for basic operations and educational purposes but is insufficient for advanced combinatorics or group theory studies.
+3. **Not for advanced mathematics**: while basic checks of permutation properties are included, the module is not a substitute for advanced combinatorics or group theory tools.

+---

 ## Installation
 Requires Python version 3.10 or higher.
-To install the package, run:
+To install:
 ```bash
 pip install bit-permutation
 ```